ecr007/Optimizar-Laravel/README.md

 # Optimizar Laravel
 Pasos para optimizar Laravel

-# Install application dependencies, such as the Laravel framework itself.
+//Install application dependencies, such as the Laravel framework itself.

-#
-# If you run composer update in development and commit the `composer.lock`
+//If you run composer update in development and commit the `composer.lock`
-# file to your repository, then `composer install` will install the exact
+//file to your repository, then `composer install` will install the exact
-# same versions in production.
+//same versions in production.

-composer install --no-interaction
+[code]composer install --no-interaction[/code]

-# Clear the old boostrap/cache/compiled.php
+//Clear the old boostrap/cache/compiled.php

-php artisan clear-compiled
+[code]php artisan clear-compiled[/code]

-# Recreate boostrap/cache/compiled.php
+//Recreate boostrap/cache/compiled.php

-php artisan optimize
+[code]php artisan optimize[/code]

-# Migrate any database changes
+//Migrate any database changes

-php artisan migrate
+[code]php artisan migrate[/code]